 - Define/propose a standardized format for high-energy polarization data.
 Using the team's expertise as well as consultation with field experts, we will develop a data format and storage system that will allow for instruments with polarization capable data to disseminate these data in standardized form.
-The processing tools developed within the project will be open-source and provided to instrument teams fully documented and unit-tested. - Create multi-mission public analysis tools which interact with this data format.
+The processing tools developed within the project will be open-source and provided to instrument teams fully documented and unit-tested.
+Similarly as the standard ARF/RMF formats make it easy for everyone to analyse spectroscopic data, our response format will provide the same ease for polarization analysis. - Create multi-mission public analysis tools which interact with this data format.
 Even if data are standardized, a framework for the proper analysis of the data must be defined and created.
-We will leverage our experience and in developing multi-mission data analysis and modeling tools to create a user-friendly open-source framework enabling novice to expert astronomers to interact with and model polarization data collected with various instruments.
+We will leverage our experience in developing multi-mission data analysis and modeling tools to create a user-friendly open-source framework enabling novice to expert astronomers to interact with and model polarization data collected with various instruments.